Yourcodenameis:milo: Hiatus

 The band decided to go on an indefinite hiatus on 21 August 2007.
 In a statement, they said:

 After 5 years and 4 wicked cool records, we have decided to put Yourcodenameis:milo on an indefinite[sic] hiatus.

-indefiniteMullen suggested that Yourcodenameis:milo was likely to return in the future, saying, "I have mentioned in the past that Milo isn't dead.
+Mullen suggested that Yourcodenameis:milo was likely to return in the future, saying, "I have mentioned in the past that Milo isn't dead.
 Just resting.
 He's got some unfinished business.
 When will he wake?
 I don't know.
 Once in a while, Milo meets with his old friends in The Cluny and has a big fuck off burger.
 Maybe when the burgers run out."

 On 19 October 2007, Rock Sound reported that Paul Mullen would be the new addition to the band The Automatic, following the departure of keyboardist Alex Pennie.
 Not as a direct replacement, but taking on the role of guitarist, vocalist and keyboardist.

 On 26 November 2007, the guitarist Justin Lockey's new band, British Expeditionary Force, released its first album, Chapter One: A Long Way From Home, to critical acclaim.

-The band's second drummer, Shaun Abbott, is currently Newcastle band member, We Are Knuckle Dragger.
+The band's second drummer, Shaun Abbott, joined Newcastle band We Are Knuckle Dragger in 2008.
 Adam Hiles plays guitar with The Eye Jab, now Mammal Club.
-He also dedicates at least five hours a month to tracking unexplained phenomena such as UFOs and Big Foot Ross Harley joined Tomahawks For Targets.
+Ross Harley joined Tomahawks For Targets.